-Two future development zones totaling 33 acres have been delineated on the South Island.
+Two future development zones totaling 33 acres have been delineated on the South Island in areas where existing buildings will be demolished.
 A development zone of 6.5 acres is located on the west side of the Island facing New York Harbor, and a 26.5-acre development zone faces Buttermilk Channel and Brooklyn.